These ice cream sandwiches are just like homemade Snack and a Half bars: ice cream between 2 oatmeal cookies, then covered in chocolate.

 - vanilla ice cream or frozen yogurt of your choice slightly softened

 - 8 oz semisweet chocolate chips or melting chocolate

-- 1 Tbsp canola or coconut oil
+- 1 tablespoon canola or coconut oil

-Place one scoop of softened ice cream on the bottom of a cookie.
+- Place one scoop of softened ice cream on the bottom of a cookie.
 Place a second cookie (bottom side in) on top of the ice cream and lightly press together.
 Smooth edges of ice cream with a cake spatula or butter knife.
 Repeat with remaining ice cream and cookies.

-Place ice cream sandwiches on a baking sheet and freeze until completely solid, 1-2 hours.
+- Place ice cream sandwiches on a baking sheet and freeze until completely solid, 1-2 hours.

-Melt chocolate and oil together in a small saucepan over medium low heat.
+- Melt chocolate and oil together in a small saucepan over medium low heat.
 Quickly dip each ice cream sandwich into the melted chocolate to coat.
 Return chocolate coated ice cream sandwiches to a baking sheet lined with parchment or a non-stick baking mat and freeze until chocolate is solid.

-Transfer ice cream sandwiches to an airtight container or zipper bag and store in the freezer until ready to use.
+- Transfer ice cream sandwiches to an airtight container or zipper bag and store in the freezer until ready to use.

 Nutrition Disclaimer: I try my best to make sure the nutrition information I provide is accurate to provide you with the best information possible.
 However, due to ingredient discrepancies and other factors, the above nutrition information should be considered an estimation only.